 These are things I've used with various K-2 students.
 They can be used with other grades too.
 Let me know in the comments with what grades you used the following tools.

 This is the monumental thing that is perfect for online learning.
-Check out the post about Getting started with Google Classroom in kindergarten.

 It's my first choice if I need to use paperless activities with kids.
 And it's great for remote learning too.
 Kids love the moveable pieces which they drag to make sentences, puzzles and match words with images.
 Parents can access the materials with their own Google email accounts, or students can access through Google Classroom.